interpretml/interpret-community/README.md

 =============================================================

 Interpret-Community is an experimental repository extending [Interpret](https://github.com/interpretml/interpret), with additional interpretability techniques and utility functions to handle real-world datasets and workflows for explaining models trained on **tabular data**.
-This repository contains Interpret-Community SDK and Jupyter notebooks with examples to showcase its use.
+This repository contains the Interpret-Community SDK and Jupyter notebooks with examples to showcase its use.

 # Contents